isomerpages/nlb-curiocity/_singapore-visualised/before-and-after.md

 permalink: /singapore-visualised/before-and-after
 ---
 Journey through these before and after images of places and buildings around Singapore.
 You will be astonished by how much the island has changed over the decades.

+Click the name of the buildings or images to learn more about the building.

 | [**<font size=5> Six Battery Road</font>**](/resource-room/before-and-after/six-battery-road){:target="_blank"} |
 |-------- |